cmaxw/devchat-eleventy/src/dev-rev/how-to-transition-from-front-end-to-back-end.md

 duration:
 audio_url:
 podcast: dev-rev
+youtube_video_id: szqQ1zi5ZNM
 tags:
   - dev_rev
   - podcast
   - video
 ---

-https://www.youtube.com/watch?v=szqQ1zi5ZNM Charles answers a question he got on Twitter about how to change career paths from Front-End to Back-End
+Charles answers a question he got on Twitter about how to change career paths from Front-End to Back-End